alanng10/class-lang/Docue/Article/Word/a.md

 Word "onlon" has meaning that is only one in type.

-Word "carrier" has meaning that is logical.
+Word "carier" has meaning that is logical.

 Word "proced" has meaning that is procedure.